 Lennie has an unexpected effect on everyone who saunters through the Munsinger household.
 She radicalizes Alan (John Magaro), a young friend of the family who is already engaged to a girl Sid had set him up with.
 And Lennie transforms Kay’s thinking to the point that she brings Chairman Mao’s writings and similar Communist-fueled work to the book club she runs.

 This could have been a one-joke concept, but Allen gets a lot of funny plot threads out of it.
 Lennie dismisses the Munsingers as “limousine liberals,” but meanwhile she’s eating them out of house and home while she bemoans the children overseas who are starving to death.
-And you haven’t lived until you seen a bunch of elderly book-club members get their revolutionary fire lit.
+And you haven’t lived until you have seen a bunch of elderly book-club members get their revolutionary fire lit.
 (When one of them suggests that they all go to the local draft board and protest by sitting naked in front of it, one prim woman says that stripping to her bra and panties is as much as she can handle.)

 The worst that you can say about the series is that it’s a bit leisurely paced, but in these days of rapid-fire entertainment, that might just be a virtue.
 And the final episode wraps things up in best farcical style, as a parade of ever more eccentric visitors come through Sid’s front door.